imshashank/data-mining/code2/READme.md

 Shashank Agarwal (agarwal.202@osu.edu)
 Anurag Kalra (kalra.25@osu.edu)

+all code is in the code2 folder and reports are in the report2 fodler in pdf and docx format

 ##Instructions

 We are using the feature vector made in the first assignment which is in the file 'feature_matrix.pytext'